OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 ### Function
-* A pl/sql block that retain a value
+* A pl/sql block that return a value

+# Open a user connection from sqlplus terminal
+*

+# Declaring a PL/SQL variables
+	They are declared between the Declare sentence and the Begin sentence.